liuqiangus/Atlas/README.md

 Initialize the SDN switch and install OpenDayLight to connect the switch, validate the provided $tn_server.py$ can connect OpenDayLight.

-Connect SDN switch between the RAN and CORE desktop, validate it can enforce bandwidth allocation to different SPGW-U dockers.
+Connect SDN switch between the RAN and CORE desktop, validate it can enforce bandwidth allocation to between mobile users and their SPGW-U dockers

 As everything is well validated individually, close all scripts and program.